hschoenburg/ecosystem/ENTITIES.md

 ##### Resources

-Wholly-owned subsidiary of ICF; able to hire subject to ICF approval
+- Wholly-owned subsidiary of ICF
+- Able to hire subject to ICF approval

 #### Informal Systems